Ad Code

 • Use the Brahmi oil to overcome the Stutter.

-• Almond, black pepper and sugar candy make a paste of it and lick it in the morning daily on an empty stomach.
+• Almonds, black pepper, and sugar candy make a paste.
+Lick it in the morning on an empty stomach daily.
 It will really help you.

 • Cow Ghee is also helpful in Stutter disorder.

-• Cinnamomum Tamala, also known as tejpata, will be affected in the cure of Stammering.
+• Cinnamomum Tamala, also known as tejpata, will be affected by the cure for stammering.

 Top Exercise to reduce Stammering in children and adults